Another Ratepayer Victory

 CWPB joins the Business Coalition for Benefits Tax Equity

-Pines Bach has joined other businesses from around the country in the Business Coalition for Benefits Tax Equity.
+Pines Bach LLP has joined other businesses from around the country in the Business Coalition for Benefits Tax Equity.
 The Coalition supports eliminating the federal tax inequities that result when companies voluntarily provide health care coverage to the domestic partners of their employees.
 Other Coalition partners include Bausch & Lomb, Inc., General Mills, Inc., Motorola, and Xerox Corporation.
 Read more about the Coalition, and the federal bill pending to eliminate the inequities in federal tax law.
 April 2007.

 CWPB Protects Employees’ Retirement Benefits